m20027/m20027/README.md

 - 👀 I’m interested in Science, thechnology, Book, Movie, Music ...
 - 🌱 I’m currently learning electrical and electronic at technical college.
 - 💞️ I’m looking to become a researcher.
+- 🏠 Live in Japan

 # What am I do?
+- On the Github, I'm manageing the LaTex code(for class and exam),

 <!---